18leij2/overdrive/README.md

 # Overdrive

 This is a submission for the CS2261 final project assignment.
 It is a single player, side scrolling hack and slash game.
 This project combines a variety of concepts for Mode 0 on the GBA, including scrolling backgrounds, audio, sprites, and animations.
 Further details on the game mechanics, controls, and game summary can be found at the top of the `main.c` file [here](./OverdriveProject/main.c).
+A dedicated instruction screen is also provided within the game itself.

 ## Project Setup
 This game was developed for the GBA.
 To run the game on a Mac or Windows device, the [mGBA emulator](https://mgba.io/) must first be installed.
 Then, download or clone the repository.
 Open the emulator, select `File > Load ROM`, and open the `Overdrive.zip` file.
 Alternatively, opening the `Project.gba` file in the `OverdriveProject` folder through the emulator will also work.